collective live+work spaces

 In general sessions are unlikely to be called, and decisions will simply be made informally.
 A session may however be called to change, prevent or undo such decisions in a more formal manner.

-A council session may be invoked by any member but must be supported by x others.
+A council session may be invoked by any member but must be supported by x others or a board member.

 All sessions (except urgent/misconduct) are preceded with a poll, in which preliminary opinions are taken.
 These are announced when the session starts and councillors may then make their final votes after hearing arguments from members and other councillors.